top of page

 Golden Ragwort

-When both my niece and best friend from high school, both nascent gardeners, relocated to central Texas around the same time, I had two gardening related thoughts.
-I'd have to relinquish my efforts to encourage their gardening interests as I know nothing about gardening in Texas and I hope I get to go to the Lady Bird Johnson Wildflower Center!
+When both my niece and my best friend from high school, both new to gardening, relocated to central Texas around the same time, I had two gardening-related thoughts.
+First, I would have to relinquish my efforts to encourage their gardening interests since I know nothing about gardening in Texas.
+Second, I hoped to visit the Lady Bird Johnson Wildflower Center!

 Texas springs forward with fields of annual Texas bluebonnets (Lupinus texensis).
-The woodlands of the Chesapeake Bay Watershed are awash with perennial Virginia bluebells (Mertensia virginica) this time of year.
-These regions are so vastly different yet there are some shared experiences.
+Meanwhile, the woodlands of the Chesapeake Bay Watershed are awash with perennial Virginia bluebells (Mertensia virginica) this time of year.
+These regions are vastly different, yet they share some experiences.

 rooftop of shed with yellow flowers

-Ticket Kiosk at the Lady Bird Johnson WIldlfower Center
+Ticket Kiosk at the Lady Bird Johnson Wildflower Center in Summer

-Years ago when I started this blog, I linked every plant mentioned to one of two sources, the Missouri Botanical Garden or the Lady Bird Johnson Wildflower Center.
-The Missouri Botanical Garden has a world renowned data hub of plant information -- details about plants from around the world.
-The Lady Bird Johnson Wildflower Center has the largest database of native plants in the United States with just over 25.000 plants.
-While more recently, I link to the Mt.
-Cuba Center or North Carolina Extension Service Plant Toolbox because information about growing conditions is a little more mid-Atlantic specific, the Lady Bird Johnson Wildflower Center remains the place for the most accurate and detailed information about native plants.
-So I was very excited to visit there.
+Years ago, when I started this blog, I linked every plant mentioned to one of two sources: the Missouri Botanical Garden or the Lady Bird Johnson Wildflower Center.
+The Missouri Botanical Garden has a world-renowned data hub of plant information with details about plants from around the globe.
+In contrast, the Lady Bird Johnson Wildflower Center boasts the largest database of native plants in the United States, with just over 25,000 species.
+While I now also link to the Mt.
+Cuba Center or North Carolina Extension Service Plant Toolbox for mid-Atlantic specific information, the Lady Bird Johnson Wildflower Center remains the place for the most accurate and detailed information about native plants.
+So, I was thrilled to visit!

-The Lady Bird Johnson Wildflower Center is in Austin in Zone 9.
-I quickly learned Texas is one diverse State ecologically.
-It has 12 eco-regions; Maryland has 3.
-Parts of Texas are humid, parts are bone dry and some areas get 10" of rain a year while others get over 50".
-So what on earth would we gardeners in the mid-Atlantic learn from Texas gardening?
-Well, I found a surprising wellspring of ideas!
+The Lady Bird Johnson Wildflower Center is located in Austin, Texas, which falls in Zone 9.
+I quickly learned that Texas is ecologically diverse, with 12 eco-regions, while Maryland has only 3.
+Some parts of Texas are humid, while others are bone dry.
+Some areas receive just 10 inches of rain a year, while others get over 50 inches!
+So, what on earth could we gardeners in the mid-Atlantic learn from Texas gardening?
+I found a surprising wellspring of ideas!

 Native Plantings

-The 284 acres of grounds at the Lady Bird Johnson Wildflower Center include cultivated areas, savannas, an arboretum and wild lands.
-The Center itself lies within 2 eco-regions.
-The core gardens are all about gardening with native plants.
-I came across some pretty cool ideas for plants Chesapeake gardeners may be well acquainted with.
+The 284 acres of grounds at the Lady Bird Johnson Wildflower Center include cultivated areas, savannas, an arboretum, and wild lands.
+The core gardens focus on gardening with native plants.
+I discovered some fantastic ideas for plants that Chesapeake gardeners may already know.

 Coralberry